-including “Morning Verses”,
+Including “Morning Verses”, Graces,

-Graces, and Prayers for the Dead
+Prayers for the Dead — and Hymns

 Here are two prayers, written by Rudolf Steiner, that students in many Waldorf schools recite each morning, usually chanting them in unison with their teachers.
 Various translations are used in Waldorf schools in the English-speaking world; I will take the texts from the book PRAYERS FOR PARENTS AND CHILDREN (Rudolf Steiner Press, 2004), which consists of multiple prayers Steiner composed.

 What else can we find by studying these prayers?
 I’ll suggest how Anthroposophical tenets peek out from within and between the lines.
 I will look beyond the prayers themselves to the doctrines Anthroposophists have in mind when they use such prayers.
-(My exposition will include links to other pages here at Waldorf Watch, where you will find extended discussions.
+(My footnotes include links to other pages here at Waldorf Watch, where you will find extended discussions.
 Click on the underlined words.)

 MORNING VERSE FOR THE FOUR LOWER CLASSES

 Footnotes for this Prayer

 How can the Sun, a ball of flaming gases, send “loving” light?
 Steiner taught that Christ is the Sun God who came to Earth.
 In this sense, the Sun has sent us the loving light of Christ's spirit.
 The Sun's loving beneficence is the great spiritual truth enabling human evolution, according to Steiner.
 (A grace often used in Waldorf schools — we'll get to it — addresses "Father Sun."
 The Sun, or the deity reaching us from the Sun, is the Sun God — although the kids may not be told so, in so many words.
 In general, Anthroposophy portrays the Sun as the embodiment of Christ and the home of various Sun spirits, including the Archangel Michael.]